 #5 – Encourage or continue to encourage flexibility

 Being flexible with your employees is a requirement that almost all businesses have had to experience during this past year.
-However, outside of the pandemic, there are a lot of benefits for being flexible with your employees.
+However, outside of the pandemic, there are a lot of benefits to being flexible with your employees.

 You ought to encourage flexibility within the workplace because life, in general, does not always follow a linear path.
 There can often be bumps in the road and having flexibility with the company you work for can be a weight off your mind.

 With that in mind, do what you can to introduce more flexibility in your workplace.
-Consider your workforce and their mental wellbeing too.
+Consider your workforce and their mental well-being too.
 It is no doubt that some days are better than others and having a support system in place that includes time off for mental health is essential.